ekumenlabs/training_notes_gazebo_ros_2019/lucas_scheinkerman/ROS_investigation.md

 ![rqt_graph with namespace modification](media/screen_with_ns.png)

-We can see that now the 'keyboard_teleop' node is included in the '/create1/' namespace and is communicated with other nodes which are subscribed or to the '/create1/cmd_vel' topic.
+We can see that now the `keyboard_teleop'` node is included in the `/create1/` namespace and is communicated with other nodes which are subscribed or to the `/create1/cmd_vel` topic.